Compli/hubot-remembers/README.md

 # hubot-remembers

+Remember when you were authorized to run that hubot command?
+Hubot remembers...

 ![Remember when...?
 Hubot remembers](hubot-remembers.png)

 A hubot script that backs up hubot's brian to etcd using the etcd v3 gRPC API.